gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 2        | 1                     | 0                  | Data sampled on falling edge and shifted out on rising edge.
 3        | 1                     | 1                  | Data sampled on rising edge and shifted out on falling edge.

 A common point of confusion is what clock phase (CPHA) means for data sampling/shifting for the different clock polarities.
-I have seen many sites and diagrams online which state that a clock phase of `0` means that data is sampled on the rising edge for
+I have seen many sites and diagrams online which state that a clock phase of `0` means that data is sampled on the rising edge.

 The standard defines these different modes to allow for greater variability in the master and slave devices that can use SPI.